IVIGOR13/print_chat/README.md

 ```

 ## Important
-### Worth explaining: numbering starts at 1, at the end of the message list
+### Numbering starts at 1, at the end of the message list

 ## Create object
 default: